rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - includes the *encoding* to be used for all YANG Push v2 notifications

 - optionally includes DSCP settings to use for the transport.

-- a dynamic subscription may reference a configured target *filter*.
-If the configuration for the referenced filter changes then the subscription MUST be terminated {{TerminatingSubscriptions}}.

 The DSCP code point settings for all subscription using the same transport session MUST be the same.
 Attempts to invoke *establish-subscription* with a different DSCP code point MUST be rejected.